paszu/3DSRepo/Part-5-(New-3DS).md

 #### Instructions

+8. Open [this](https://felipejfc.com/a9lh) link on your computer
+9. Drag `otp.bin` **(not `otp0x108.bin`!)** onto the CloudA9H page
+10. Wait, it can take a while
+11. Copy the produced `arm9loaderhax.3dsx` to the `/3ds/` folder on your SD card
+12. Reinsert your SD card into your 3DS, then get into the Homebrew Launcher through the entrypoint of your choice
+13. Launch the arm9loaderhax installer
+14. Hold the power button to power off once you see a black screen
+1. Put your SD card in your computer
-1. If you have a file named exactly `NAND.bin` on your SD card for some reason, delete it or name it something else.
+1. If you have a file named exactly `NAND.bin` on your SD card for some reason, delete it or name it something else
 2. Copy `arm9bootloader.bin` and `arm9loaderhax.bin` from the BootCtr9 zip to the root of your SD card
 3. Copy my `boot_config.ini` from where you downloaded it to the root of your SD card
 4. Delete `firmware.bin` from the `/rei/` folder on your SD card